janelia-cellmap/cellmap-segmentation-challenge/README.md

 # Getting started

+We provide two options for installation of the CellMap Segmentation Challenge software.
+1. Using `micromamba` and `pip`
+2. Using `pixi`

+# Getting started with micromamba and pip

 ## Set up your environment

 We recommend using micromamba to create a new environment with the required dependencies.
 You can install micromamba by following the instructions [here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html#automatic-install).
 The fastest way to do this install is to run the following in your terminal: